seahorce-scidac/ROMSX/paper/paper.md

 Like ROMS, REMORA:

- - solves the incompressible time-dependent Navier-Stokes equation with the Boussinesq and hydrostatic approximations (see [@shchepetkin.mcwilliams:05], [@haidvogel.ea:08])
+ - solves the incompressible time-dependent Navier-Stokes equation with the Boussinesq and hydrostatic approximations (see [@shchepetkin.mcwilliams:05], [@haidvogel.ea:08]).
- - uses a curvilinear Arakawa C-grid
+ - uses a curvilinear Arakawa C-grid.
- - uses a stretched, terrain-following vertical s-coordinate
+ - uses a stretched, terrain-following vertical s-coordinate.
- - uses a split-explicit time-stepping scheme, where several fast barotropic (2D) steps take place within each baroclinic (3D) update (see [@shchepetkin.mcwilliams:05])
+ - uses a split-explicit time-stepping scheme, where several fast barotropic (2D) steps take place within each baroclinic (3D) update (see [@shchepetkin.mcwilliams:05]).
- - baroclinic steps use a third-order Adams-Bashforth scheme
+ - advances baroclinic steps with a third-order Adams-Bashforth scheme.
- - barotropic steps use a leapfrog predictor followed by a three-time Adams-Moulton corrector
+ - advances barotropic steps with a leapfrog predictor followed by a three-time Adams-Moulton corrector.
- - scalars are advanced with a leapfrog step with a trapezoidal correction
+ - advances scalars with a leapfrog step with a trapezoidal correction.
- - uses a nonlinear equation of state based on [@jackett.macdougall:97]
+ - uses a nonlinear equation of state based on [@jackett.macdougall:97].
- - uses a third-order (U3) upwind momentum advection scheme
+ - uses a third-order (U3) upwind momentum advection scheme.
- - uses U3 or center-difference, fourth-order (C4) tracer advection
+ - uses U3 or center-difference, fourth-order (C4) tracer advection.
  - uses analytical vertical diffusivity or viscosity, or uses the Generic Length Scale (GLS) turbulence closure model ([@umlauf:03], [@warner:05]).
- - specified land masking, Coriolis force, and realistic wind stress
+ - provides options for specified land masking, Coriolis force, and realistic wind stress.
- - uses linear, quadratic, or log-layer bottom drag
+ - uses linear, quadratic, or log-layer bottom drag.
- - uses periodic, radiation (e.g., @orlanski:76), or clamped time-varying baroclinic lateral boundary conditions
+ - uses periodic, radiation (e.g., @orlanski:76), or clamped time-varying baroclinic lateral boundary conditions.
- - uses gradient, Chapman/Flather (@flather:76, @chapman:85), or clamped barotropic lateral boundary conditions
+ - uses zero-gradient, Chapman/Flather (@flather:76, @chapman:85), or clamped barotropic lateral boundary conditions.
- - uses optional boundary nudging based on @marchesiello:01
+ - uses optional boundary nudging based on @marchesiello:01.
- - uses parallel I/O with netCDF (using the PnetCDF library), or AMReX plotfiles
+ - supports I/O with netCDF (using PnetCDF).

+Additionally, REMORA provides support for parallel I/O with AMReX plotfiles.

 ### Next development steps

+Subsequent releases of REMORA will include:

+ - parallel I/O with PnetCDF.
+ - full adaptive mesh refinement; currently AMR is tested in REMORA for simple problems such as scalar advection over flat bathymetry.
- - Surface heat flux parameterizations
+ - surface heat and evaporation-precipitation flux parameterizations.
- - Rivers
- - Evaporation-precipitation fluxes
+ - point sources and sinks to simulate, e.g. rivers.
- - Nudging to climatology
+ - nudging to climatology.
- - Adaptive mesh refinement

 # Acknowledgements